-Emergency lighting is a requirement under the Regulatory Reform (Fire Safety) Order 2005 (RRFSO) in non-domestic buildings and in communal areas of HMO (houses of multiple occupancy).
+Emergency lighting is a requirement under the Regulatory Reform (Fire Safety) Order 2005 (RRFSO) in all non-domestic buildings and in communal areas of HMO (houses of multiple occupancy).
 The lighting’s purpose is to illuminate emergency exits and escape paths in the case of a mains power failure.

 This will include, but not be limited to: